 - WordPress, Drupal, and Joomla are classic examples of open-source content management systems written in PHP language.

-Unlike open-source self-hosted CMS, hosted CMS comes with hosting included.
+Unlike self-hosted CMS, hosted CMS comes with hosting included.
 So you don’t need to look for a web host elsewhere.
-No need to install it either.
+No need to install it on a server either.
 Just sign-up and start using.
 Although you are trading off a little freedom, the benefit is better ease-of-use and peace of mind.

 - See also: WordPress.Org vs WordPress.Com